 In 1998 CIJ launched the first newsroom diversification program in Central Europe to train young Romani to become journalists.
 Over the years, the Roma Mainstream Media Internship Program gained international recognition.
 In 2009 it was selected into the top thirty diversity initiatives in the European media.
 Over hundred journalists of Roma origin graduated from program and the alumni received more than twenty awards and prizes for excellence in journalism.
 CIJ also implemented several programs to assist Roma and other civil society organizations in media relations.

 As a co-founder of the South East European Network for Professionalization of Media (SEENPM), CIJ has been working together with the network member centers in Albania, Bosnia-Herzegovina, Bulgaria, Croatia, Kosovo, Macedonia, Moldova, Montenegro, Romania, Serbia, Slovenia, and Turkey in the areas of training, research, advocacy, professional exchange, and media policy.
-CIJ is also member of IFEX, the Toronto based international umbrella organization of free speech NGOs.
+Additionally, the Center cooperates with the Lviv Media Forum and supports journalists from Belarus.
+CIJ is also a member of IFEX, the Toronto based international umbrella organization of free speech NGOs.

 Organizational structure

-The Center for Independent Journalism is registered as a Hungarian not-for-profit foundation, called Független Újságírók Alapítványa/Independent Journalism Foundation (registration number: 01-01-0006508).
+The Center for Independent Journalism is registered as a Hungarian not-for-profit foundation of public benefit, called Független Újságírók Alapítványa/Independent Journalism Foundation (registration number: 01-01-0006508).

 Staff